When it’s wet and cold outside, there are plenty of ways to enjoy Northwest Trek Wildlife Park and meet amazing animals!

 See Forest & Wetlands Animals

 Don’t let the name fool you!
 You can see all the Forest & Wetlands animals from a covered walkway.
 What will you find?
-A fluffy marmot, adorable badgers, a splashing beaver, and more!
+A fluffy pair of skunks, adorable badgers, splashing beavers, and more!

-Hop in your personal vehicle and experience a Wild Drive through the park’s 435-acre Free-Roaming Area past bison, mountain goats, Roosevelt elk, black-tailed deer, a Trumpeter swan, moose, caribou, and bighorn sheep.
-Or, go off-road in a Jeep on a Keeper Adventure Tour.
-In both experiences, you will learn from a naturalist or keeper about the species you see and what makes them unique.
+Enjoy cruising on a Discovery Tram Tour in the 435-acre Free-Roaming Area to see bison, mountain goats, Roosevelt elk, black-tailed deer, a Trumpeter swan, moose, caribou, and bighorn sheep, hop in your personal vehicle to experience a Wild Drive, or go off-road in a Jeep on a Keeper Adventure Tour.
+In all our experiences, you will learn from a naturalist or keeper about the species you see and what makes them unique.

 Staying Dry

 Many viewing platforms (bobcat, lynx, cougar, wolverine, red fox, gray wolf, grizzly bears, and black bear) are covered.
-Rent an umbrella at the front gate as you walk to each habitat.
+Rent an umbrella at the front gate for the walk to each habitat.
 Afterward, dry off and warm up inside the Forest Café, where you can order lunch and a hot cocoa.

 We look forward to seeing you soon, rain or shine!